Understanding About Spanning Tree Protocol

 Zero Trust Network Architecture (ZTNA) is a game-changing approach that ensures no user, device, or application is trusted by default, even within an organization’s network.
 This principle is particularly vital for professionals pursuing CCIE Security training, as it equips them with the expertise to build and manage secure, future-ready infrastructures.

-What is Zero Trust Network Architecture (ZTNA)?
+1. What is Zero Trust Network Architecture (ZTNA)?

-Defining Zero Trust
+Defining Zero Trust:

 Zero Trust Network Architecture is a cybersecurity framework that eliminates the assumption of implicit trust within networks.
-Unlike traditional models, ZTNA enforces strict authentication and authorization for every access request, irrespective of its origin.
+Unlike traditional models, ZTNA enforces strict authentication and authorization for every access request, regardless of its origin.

-The Need for Zero Trust
+The Need for Zero Trust:

 • Insider Threats: Malicious actors within the network.

-Core Principles of ZTNA
+2. Core Principles of ZTNA

 1. Never Trust, Always Verify